 - Has been cited for lack of acceptable academic ethics or professional behavior;

-- Is unable to pass Step I of the Boards in a timely manner;
+- Does not pass USMLE Step I of the Boards in a timely manner;

 - Has a pattern of marginal academic performance.
 Annotation 6

 The CAPP may remove a student from academic probation after the student has, to the satisfaction of the committee, remedied the problem giving rise to probation.
 All assignments to probationary status will appear in the student's MSPE letter.